Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Introduction

 \section{Introduction}

-Uncertainty is an inherent characteristic of most real-world decision-making problems in fields such as network design planning~\citep{contreras2011stochastic}, vehicle routing~\citep{gendreau1996stochastic}, and scheduling~\citep{restrepo2017two}.
-Stochastic programming is a well-known framework in mathematical programming to model optimization problems with uncertain parameters; see, e.g.,~\citep{birge2011introduction} and~\citep{shapiro2021lectures} for a summary of the theoretical aspects and the most popular algorithms.
+Uncertainty is an inherent characteristic of most real-world decision-making problems~\citep{kuccukyavuz2017introduction}.
+Stochastic programming is a well-known framework in mathematical programming to model optimization problems with uncertain parameters; see, e.g.,~\citep{shapiro2021lectures} for a summary of the theoretical aspects and the most popular algorithms.
 Research in this area has focused mainly on \emph{exogenous or decision-independent uncertainty}~\citep{li2021review}, where the random vector is independent of the model decisions.
-In contrast, \emph{endogenous} or \emph{decision-dependent uncertainty}, where the random vector depends on the decisions, has received less attention, although it is prevalent in critical applications such as pre-disaster supply chain management~\citep{peeta2010pre,bhuiyan2020stochastic}, production planning~\citep{ekin2018integrated}, and R\&D portfolio selection~\citep{solak2010optimization}.
+In contrast, \emph{endogenous} or \emph{decision-dependent uncertainty}, where the random vector depends on the decisions, has received less attention, although it is prevalent in critical applications such as pre-disaster supply chain management~\citep{peeta2010pre,bhuiyan2020stochastic}, and production planning~\citep{ekin2018integrated}.